Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-01-tips-and-tricks-process-design-part-1.md

 ---
-title: "Tips & tricks while designing a process part 1 - Introduction and Use Case"
+title: "Building Business Processes with WEBCON BPS – an expert guide: Part 1 - Introduction and Use Case"
 categories:
   - Private
   - WEBCON BPS
 tags:
   -
 excerpt:
-    A multipart blog post about providing tips & tricks while designing a WEBCON BPS process.
+    A multi-part blog post to share expert information based on the creation of a business process.
 ---

 # Disclaimer